hexetia/mlbadmin/README.md

   Aws credentials to send the system emails.

 ### /.firebaserc
-Use the [Firebase cli "use" command](https://firebase.google.com/docs/cli#add_alias) `firebase use` to update the project name before building and deploying the project production
+Use the [Firebase cli "use" command](https://firebase.google.com/docs/cli#add_alias) `firebase use` to update the project name before building and deploying

 ### Firebase hosting redirects
 We made a custom script to map next.js routes in firebase.json, so you need to write custom redirects in firebase hosting you need to write that redirects in firebaseHostingRewrites.js